NicolasRenault/Stellar/README.md

 # Stellar
-Sleep dept calculator that help you to find when to go to sleep.
+Sleep dept calculator that help you to find the right time to go to sleep.